 The Bantham Swoosh is supported by Alpkit and swimmers will receive an OSS x Alpkit Osmo towel on the finish line.

-You can ask (and answer) questions with other swimmers at the Facebook event.
+You can ask (and answer) general questions with other swimmers at the Facebook event.

 We publish answers to Frequently Asked Questions here.

-If you have questions not answered above you can contact email@example.com, but whilst we attempt to dedicate one day in each week (not necessarily the same day) to answering enquiries, it may take a while to get back to you.
+If you have questions not answered above, need to make a complex change, or (for a fee, only possible until 12 May) want to transfer your place to another swimmer then you can contact email@example.com.
+Whilst we attempt to dedicate one day in each week (not necessarily the same day) to answering enquiries, it may take a while to get back to you.

 A special thanks to all our partners: Alpkit, Bantham Estates, Aveton Gifford Community Pool, Swimcap, Clif Bars and Clipper (who we have to thank for the delicious hot chocolate at the finish).
 Your support is much appreciated.